A quick and easy pork stroganoff recipe made with diced pork and sliced chestnut mushrooms. You can make it with leftover roast pork too!

 ✔️ Why you'll love this recipe!

-- It's surprisingly easy to prepare.
-With simple ingredients and straightforward steps, you can whip up this meal in no time.
+- With simple ingredients and straightforward steps, you can whip up this meal in under 35 minutes.

-- Pork stroganoff is also incredibly versatile.
-You can serve it over egg noodles, rice, or even mashed potatoes.
+- You can serve it over egg noodles, rice, or even mashed potatoes.

-- You can make this recipe using diced pork, pork tenderloin, or even leftover roast pork.
+- Make the recipe using diced pork, pork tenderloin, or even leftover roast pork.

 🛒 Ingredients

-- Soured Cream - or substitute for creme fraiche.
+Soured Cream - or substitute for full fat creme fraiche.

 🔪 How to make pork stroganoff